 Where α_i is a firm-level fixed effect; AD_EFFECT is a dummy that takes a value of 0 for the years before AD protection and 1 in the years during AD protection but only for the protected firms.
 In addition we also include a set of year dummies to control for common time effects that may affect the exports of both the protected and the unprotected exporters.
 The control group we use consists of the firms in the "terminations" i.e. French firms that in the same period of our analysis filed for protection but did not obtain it.
-One concern is that Antidumping policy may be endogenous.26 However, we exploit the fact that AD policy is an EU wide policy which facilitates our identification strategy.
+One concern is that Antidumping policy may be endogenous.28 However, we exploit the fact that AD policy is an EU wide policy which facilitates our identification strategy.
 Since trade policy is determined by all European countries the effect that French firms have on it is bound to be small.
-Moreover trade policy of the EU has changed a lot over time with the entry of the new Member states making the influence of individual French firms arguably even smaller.27 Hence, the exogeneity of EU AD policy for French firms seems reasonable.
+Moreover trade policy of the EU has changed a lot over time with the entry of the new Member states making the influence of individual French firms arguably even smaller.29 Hence, the exogeneity of EU AD policy for French firms seems reasonable.

 We start in Table 3 by estimating the dif-in-dif regression in equation (1) on the total set of initial exporters i.e. we only include firms that prior to the protection period were involved in exporting activity.
-Column 1 in Table 3 shows the results when using the log of real export turnover as a dependent variable where we deflated exports with a simple four digit producer price deflator.
-Ideally, we should use an export price deflator, but then we would require destination markets at the firm level, which is not available in our firm-level data28.
+Column 1 in Table 3 shows the results when using the log of real export turnover as a dependent variable where we deflated exports with a simple four digit producer price deflator.30 Ideally, we should use an export price deflator, but then we would require destination markets at the firm level, which is not available in our firm-level data31.
 From column 1 we note that AD protection results in a significant decrease in export turnover of about 8% on average over the protected sectors.
 One potential explanation for the decline in exports is that mainly "global firms" are negatively affected.
 We define global firms as firms with foreign affiliates.
 Indeed when we control for firms that have one or more affiliates abroad, we can observe their exports fall more drastically.
-The coefficient reported in column 2 of Table 3 suggests that exports of "global firms" fall by as much as 17%.
-While we have no direct information of firm-level outsourcing activities, "global firms" are
+The protection.

-26 Goldberg and Maggi (1999) amongst others have empirically documented the political economy surrounding protection.
+28 Goldberg and Maggi (1999) amongst others have empirically documented the political economy surrounding protection.

-27 Disdier and Mayer (2007) use a similar argument.
+29 Disdier and Mayer (2007) use a similar argument.
 When studying the link between trade and public opinion they argue that an EU wide trade policy shock is exogenous to the public opinion of individual EU countries.